Skip to Main Content

 Requesting a Refund

-Students with a credit balance may request to withdraw that money in the form of direct deposit or a check.
-Click here to be directed to our Refund Request Form.
+Students with a credit balance may request to withdraw that money in the form of direct deposit or a check, once their loan funds have been officially disbursed.
+Refund Request Form.

 Loan Cancellation or Deferment for Teachers